-• The right to not be jumped on, growled/barked at, or distracted by the behavior of a service animal (note that this right involves the animal's behavior - not simply their presence)

-• The right to politely ask an animal's handler to better control the animal's behavior, if the animal is behaving in an uncontrolled or boisterous manner badge denoting it as a service animal, the animal is working and should NOT be approached, petted, or otherwise interacted with unless the owner/handler gives explicit permission.
-However, please be aware that it is not required that a service animal wear a vest or patch identifying the animal as a service animal.
+- The right to not be jumped on, growled/barked at, or distracted by the behavior of a service animal (note that this right involves the animal's behavior not simply their presence) - The right to politely ask an animal's handler to better control the animal's behavior, if the animal is behaving in an uncontrolled or boisterous manner - The right to share any concerns about a service animal's behavior with Disability Services Students, faculty, and staff have the following responsibilities on campus with regard to service animals: - The responsibility to recognize that a service animal is a working animal, not a pet - The responsibility to refrain from approaching, touching, or feeding a service animal without asking for and receiving permission from the animal's handler.
+As a general rule, if an animal is wearing a vest or badge denoting it as a service animal, the animal is working and should NOT be approached, petted, or otherwise interacted with unless the owner/handler gives explicit permission.
+However, please be aware that it is not required that a service animal wear a vest or patch identifying the animal as a service animal. - The responsibility to refrain from deliberately startling or distracting the service animal, or attempting to separate the animal from the student or handler - Failure to adhere to these responsibilities may result in disciplinary action.